-Detailed revison notes, activities and questions can be found on each of the sub-topic pages
+Detailed revision notes, activities and questions can be found on each of the sub-topic pages:

 - 6.1 Digestion & absorption

 - 6.3 Defence against infectious disease

 - 6.5 Neurons and synapses

 - 6.6 Hormones, homeostasis and reproduction

 - The outline structure of the digestive system. (skill - annotated diagram)